helasuno/webpage/docs/index.md

 THE SOFTWARE IS PROVIDED “AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-### Art and Samples
-`Covers img/, samples/`
+### Public Domain
+`Covers some of the media (helasuno/media) and the sample code (helasuno/samples)`

 Public Domain.
-The icons in `img/icons/` come from the Tango Project and are available in the public domain.
-The sample scripts in `samples/` are also public domain (do with them what you'd like).
+The base icons come from the Tango Project and are available in the public domain.
+In the spirit of keeping things in the public domain as such, the combination of them into the project's logo/icon is also public domain.

+The sample scripts are also public domain (do with them what you'd like).